the-anna-project/annad/doc/concept/distribution.md

 ```

 The organism's motivation is the balance of the impulse distribution.
 This is
-the bar chart representation of a more ballanced distribution of impulses.
+the bar chart representation of a more balanced distribution of impulses.
 ```
       x
 x     x